PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 FAQ

-What's the main advantage of a fishing kayak over an inflatable pontoon?
+What is the main advantage of a fishing kayak over an inflatable pontoon?

 Are inflatable pontoon boats good for fishing?

 Pontoons feel more stable initially but can flip suddenly if pushed too far.
 Modern fishing kayaks might rock more but recover better.
-Many fishing kayaks now allow standing, which most pontoons can't safely do.
+Many fishing kayaks now allow standing, which most pontoons cannot safely do.

 Can you put a motor on both?

-What's the real cost difference?
+What is the real cost difference?

 How do they handle rough water?